Logistic regression: History

 In the 1930s, the probit model was developed and systematized by Chester Ittner Bliss, who coined the term "probit" in Bliss (1934), and by John Gaddum in Gaddum (1933), and the model fit by maximum likelihood estimation by Ronald A. Fisher in Fisher (1935), as an addendum to Bliss's work.
 The probit model was principally used in bioassay, and had been preceded by earlier work dating to 1860; see Probit model.
 The probit model influenced the subsequent development of the logit model and these models competed with each other.

 The logistic model was likely first used as an alternative to the probit model in bioassay by Edwin Bidwell Wilson and his student Jane Worcester in Wilson & Worcester (1943).
 However, the development of the logistic model as a general alternative to the probit model was principally due to the work of Joseph Berkson over many decades, beginning in Berkson (1944), where he coined "logit", by analogy with "probit", and continuing through Berkson (1951) and following years.
-The logit model was initially dismissed as inferior to the probit model, but "gradually achieved an equal footing with the logit", particularly between 1960 and 1970.
+The logit model was initially dismissed as inferior to the probit model, but "gradually achieved an equal footing with the probit", particularly between 1960 and 1970.
 By 1970, the logit model achieved parity with the probit model in use in statistics journals and thereafter surpassed it.
 This relative popularity was due to the adoption of the logit outside of bioassay, rather than displacing the probit within bioassay, and its informal use in practice; the logit's popularity is credited to the logit model's computational simplicity, mathematical properties, and generality, allowing its use in varied fields.

 Various refinements occurred during that time, notably by David Cox, as in Cox (1958).

 The multinomial logit model was introduced independently in Cox (1966) and Theil (1969), which greatly increased the scope of application and the popularity of the logit model.
 In 1973 Daniel McFadden linked the multinomial logit to the theory of discrete choice, specifically Luce's choice axiom, showing that the multinomial logit followed from the assumption of independence of irrelevant alternatives and interpreting odds of alternatives as relative preferences; this gave a theoretical foundation for the logistic regression.